MeadCo/ScriptX.Print.Client/docs/readme.md

 out needing a binary add-on - something that has become persona non-grata due to the abuse of the power they have enabled and power that has been taken by the unscrupulous.

-In the binary free environment MeadCo.ScriptX.Client.* are the javascript libraries for interfacing between the client devices and the server system that provides printing services where-ever that server may be:
+In the binary free environment MeadCo.ScriptX.Client.xxxxx are the javascript libraries for interfacing between the client devices and the server system that provides printing services where-ever that server may be:
 * in the cloud
 * an on-premise server